opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 #### Available tools

-Currently, these tools are available:
+These tools are currently available:

 * `ListIndexTool`: Lists all indexes in OpenSearch.
 * `IndexMappingTool`: Retrieves index mapping and setting information for an index in OpenSearch.